What are the recommended levels of physical activity to maintain and improve health?

 Adults should accumulate 150 minutes of moderate-to-vigorous physical activity weekly, and engage in moderate-intensity muscle-strengthening exercises at least two days per week.
 Moderate intensity for aerobic exercises, like walking, jogging, running, and cycling, normally causes you to breathe harder than normal but you are still able to talk, and feels like a medium amount of effort.
 As you see in the table to the left, moderate-intensity ranges from 64%-76% of maximal heart rate, which can be estimated as 220 – your age.

-For resistance exercise, two sets of 8-12 repetitions should be completed on each exercise at an intensity that can only be completed for 8 to 12 repetitions with correct technique/form.
+For resistance exercise, two sets of 8-12 repetitions should be completed on each exercise at an intensity that can only be completed for 8 to 12 repetitions with the correct technique/form.
 Weight can also be selected based on a percentage of the maximal amount an individual can lift with the correct technique/form.
 See the inset table to the left.
 Follow the link below for some helpful information regarding resistance exercises to achieve recommendations.
 Resistance Exercise Training Factsheet from ACSM

 How can I achieve the recommended levels of moderate-to-vigorous physical activity?